xingwuzheng/calculation_engines/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things user need to install the software.

 ```
 Make >=4.1